MeryylleA/lunariscodex-MoC/README.md

 out = model.generate(idx, max_new_tokens=64, temperature=0.8, top_k=50)
 ```

-### Practical Tips

-* Keep `use_cache` on (the implementation uses `past_key_values`).
+**Practical tips**

+* Keep `use_cache=True` for fast decoding.
-* For latency‑sensitive serving, reduce collaboration/IRL rounds at decode time if your setup exposes such knobs.
+* For latency‑sensitive serving, you can reduce collaboration or IRL rounds at decode time if your setup surfaces such knobs.
-* Prefer BF16 weights and KV cache (or FP16) during inference for memory efficiency.
+* Prefer bf16 weights and KV cache (or fp16) during inference to conserve memory.

 ---

 ## FAQ

-**Is this MoE?**  It uses routing like MoE, but the selected paths **collaborate before fusion**; experts aren’t isolated.
+**Is this just MoE?**  MoC uses a router like MoE, but experts **collaborate before fusion**, which changes optimization and sample efficiency.

-**Do I need custom CUDA kernels?**  Not required.
-The model runs on stock PyTorch (SDPA/Flash attention).
+**Do I need custom CUDA kernels?**  No. The model runs on stock PyTorch (SDPA/Flash attention).
 Custom kernels can improve throughput but are optional.

+**How do I monitor expert behavior?**  Watch `experts/util_layer0/e<i>` and, if enabled, `experts/drop_rate_layer0`.
+The co‑occurrence heatmap is a powerful qualitative signal.

-**Can I train with mixed precision?**  Yes — bf16 autocast is supported.
+**Can I train with mixed precision?**  Yes — bf16 autocast is supported and recommended on recent GPUs.

-**How do I monitor expert behavior?**  Check the logged **expert utilization** and **drop rate** metrics.
-Uniform utilization and low, stable drop rates are healthy signs.

 **How big can I scale this?**  The trainer is DDP‑ready and has been used on multi‑GPU nodes.
-For very large clusters, you can integrate engines like Megatron‑DeepSpeed while keeping this model class.
+For larger clusters, you can integrate external engines while keeping `LunarisCodex` intact.

 ---

 ## License

 Apache License 2.0 — see `LICENSE`.

----

-## Community

-* Author: **Francisco Antonio** (GitHub `@MeryylleA`)
-* Focus: iterative reasoning, collaborative expert systems, efficient pretraining.